ScilifelabDataCentre/SciLifeLab-Data-Repository-API-examples/README.md

 ## Figshare API

 Documentation for Figshare API [can be found here](https://docs.figshare.com/#!/articles/articles_list).
 To interact specifically with the SciLifeLab Data Repository, please create a personal token under your account -> Applications.
 The base URL is same as for Figshare in general.

+## License

+This project is licensed under the terms of the MIT license.
+Copyright (c) 2025 SciLifeLab Data Centre.